Núria Perpinyà: Novels

 In 2013 To the Vertigo appeared, a novel about love between mountaineers.
 The protagonists were obsessive idealists isolated from the society.
-The plot revolved around loves of a solitary mountain climber, Irena Besikova.
+The plot revolved around love of a solitary mountain climber, Irena Besikova.
 The novel suggested two important discussions: the one of passion and Feminism.
-The epistolary style developed until it became an adventure novel that, in the last chapters, adopted an unexpected metaliterary dimension.
+The epistolary style developed until it became an adventure novel that, in the last chapters, adopted an unexpected meta-literary dimension.
 To the Vertigo was critically acclaimed.

-In 2018, Perpinyà publishes the experimental novel And, suddenly, Paradise on Internet Addiction Disorder.
+In 2018, Perpinyà published the experimental novel And, suddenly, Paradise on Internet Addiction Disorder.
 The action takes place in a psychiatric clinic.
 The work raises a debate about the advantages and disadvantages of the network, as well as discussing other behavioral disorders such as anorexia nervosa.

 In 2022, the author enters the Science Fiction world, with a novel about Climate Change, named Diatom.
 The novel can be classified within the Cli-Fi genre.
 It is an absurdity plot about the sea that warns about the dangers of Populism and Demagogy.

-In 2025 she published the fantasy novel The Invisible Body of the travels of an ATP enzym inside a human body.
+In 2025, she published the fantasy novel The Invisible Body (Crítica Serra d'Or Award 2026) of the travels of an ATP enzyme inside a human body.
 Its microscopic adventures are full of scientific humor and recall episodes from Homer's Odyssey and James Joyce’s Ulysses.